oopsliu/test18/gridThemePrompt.md

     For each question, estimate how many columns it spans visually in the image.

     - Round the span to the nearest whole number (e.g., 11.3 columns rounds to 11).
 3. **Examine root level questions**
-    Examine the structure of the JSON, and ensure that only `esriQuestionTypePage` or `esriQuestionTypeGroup` questions can exist in the root `questions` array.
+    Examine the structure of the JSON, and ensure that only `esriQuestionTypeGroup` questions can exist in the root `questions` array.

-    - All other question types (except for page and group types) must be inside a group or page question.
+    - All other question types (except for group types) must be inside a group question.
 If any are not, wrap them in a parent group.

-4. **Exam group and page questions**
+4. **Handle page and group questions**

+    - **Page elimination:** Convert all `esriQuestionTypePage` objects to `esriQuestionTypeGroup` objects.
+Change their `type` property from `esriQuestionTypePage` to `esriQuestionTypeGroup`.
-    - `esriQuestionTypeGroup` and `esriQuestionTypePage` must always have a `questions` property.
+    - `esriQuestionTypeGroup` must always have a `questions` property.
 This property's value must be an array of question objects.
-    - An `esriQuestionTypePage` can contain `esriQuestionTypeGroup` objects and other standard question objects within its `questions` array.
-Nested `esriQuestionTypePage` objects (a page within a page) are not supported.
-If nested pages (a page within a page) is encountered, automatically move the nested child page up to its parent's level to eliminate nesting violations.
-    - An `esriQuestionTypeGroup` can only contain other standard question objects within its `questions` array.
+    - An `esriQuestionTypeGroup` can contain other standard question objects within its `questions` array.
 Nested `esriQuestionTypeGroup` objects (a group within a group) are not supported.
-If nested groups (a group within a group) is encountered, automatically move the nested child group up to its parent's level to eliminate nesting violations.
+    - **If nested groups are detected:** If a group within a group is encountered, automatically move the nested child group up to its parent's level to eliminate nesting violations.
+Distribute the child group's questions among sibling groups or create new groups as needed to maintain logical organization.
-    - Don't create empty `esriQuestionTypeGroup`or `esriQuestionTypePage` objects.
-At least one question should be included in a group or page.
+    - Don't create empty `esriQuestionTypeGroup` objects.
+At least one question should be included in a group.
-    - If any `esriQuestionTypePage` presents, all direct elements of the top-level `questions` array must be `esriQuestionTypePage` (cannot be group or standard question).

 5. **Example:**

     json

     `{ "questions": [ { "type": "esriQuestionTypeGroup", "label": "Transect Details", "questions": [ { "type": "esriQuestionTypeText", "label": "Site Name (Name used for the 100-meter site in the MDMAP database)", "isRequired": true } // ... more questions ] } ] }`

 6. **Assign Layout Columns:**

-    - For each question (except `esriQuestionTypeGroup` and `esriQuestionTypePage` questions), add `"columnSpan": <integer>` at the root of the question object.
+    - For each question (except `esriQuestionTypeGroup` questions), add `"columnSpan": <integer>` at the root of the question object.
-    - For `esriQuestionTypeGroup` and `esriQuestionTypePage` questions, always add `"columnCount": 60"` at the root, as these always occupy all 60 columns.
-If `esriQuestionTypeGroup` is inside a `esriQuestionTypePage` question, also add `"columnSpan": 60"` at it's root.
+    - For `esriQuestionTypeGroup` questions, always add `"columnCount": 60"` at the root, as these always occupy all 60 columns.
     - For esriQuestionTypeGeoPoint, esriQuestionTypePolyline, and esriQuestionTypePolygon question types, always add `"columnSpan": 30"` at the root of the question object.
 7. **Preserve Layout:**
     Maintain the original proportions and overall visual structure of the survey as closely as possible.

 8. **Add appearance at root level**

-    Alwayse add this to the root level:
+    Always add this to the root level:

     json

-        `"appearance": {
-            "grid": {
-                "layout": "dynamic-grid"
-            },
-            "width": "100%"
+    `"appearance": { "grid": { "layout": "dynamic-grid" }, "width": "100%" },`
-        },`

 ### Output:

 Return only the updated, valid JSON with the new layout fields.

 **Do not include explanations or formatting outside of the JSON.**